younglim/purple-hats/DETAILS.md

 ## Conformance Covered

-#### Definitions of Conformance Level, Must Fix, Good To Fix, Manual Review Required Required
+#### Definitions of Conformance Level, Must Fix, Good To Fix, Manual Review Required

 In Oobee, issues are grouped into one of three categories:
 - **Must Fix** issues includes WCAG A & AA success criteria (excluding those requiring review).
 - **Good To Fix** issues includes WCAG Level AAA success criteria issues and all best practice rules that do not necessarily conform to WCAG success criterion but are industry accepted practices that improve the user experience.
-- **Manual Review Required Required** occurrences could potentially be false positive, requiring human validation for accuracy.
+- **Manual Review Required** occurrences could potentially be false positive, requiring human validation for accuracy.

 Note: Level AAA are disabled by default.
 Please specify `enable-wcag-aaa` in ruleset flag to enable AAA rules.